What is restrictive cardiomyopathy?

 What causes restrictive cardiomyopathy?

 Many different causes can lead to RCM.
-These are mostly other medical conditions.
+These are mostly other health conditions.
 They include:

-- Amyloidosis, an abnormal buildup of protein in organs and tissues (the most common cause of RCM)
+- Amyloidosis.
+This is an abnormal buildup of protein in organs and tissues.
+This is the most common cause of RCM.

-- Hemochromatosis, a condition that occurs from an iron overload in the body
+- Hemochromatosis.
+This condition occurs from an iron overload in the heart and body.

-- Sarcoidosis, a disease that causes scarring of the heart
+- Sarcoidosis.
+This disease causes scarring of the heart.

-- Eosinophilic endomyocardial disease, a disease caused by certain tumors, lymphomas, or parasitic disease
+- Eosinophilic endomyocardial disease.
+This is a disease caused by certain tumors, lymphomas, or parasitic disease.

-- Scleroderma, a disease that causes hardening of tissues in the body
+- Scleroderma.
+This disease causes hardening of tissues in the body.

 In some cases, the cause of RCM is not known.